Climate Change & Sustainability

 - Provided low income direct install energy efficiency program in 340 single family and multifamily homes at no cost to residents.
 This saved approximately 287,000 kWh per year.

-- Installed 12 electric vehicle (EV) charging stations at City Hall
+- Installed 12 electric vehicle (EV) charging stations at City Hall.
+Provide free charging at nights and weekends.

 The City of Healdsburg, in collaboration with Sonoma County's Regional Climate Authority (RCPA), along with the other eight incorporated jurisdictions of Sonoma County, and the County of Sonoma itself, created a draft Climate Action Plan (CAP).
 The draft CAP includes both regional measures (to be implemented by regional agencies with local government support) and local measures (to be implemented by local governments) to achieve target GHG emission reductions and adapt to climate change.